 - Pennington Epsom Salt – (Amazon)

-Remember that your plants will need a different nutrient profile per growth stage (vegetation vs flowering).
+Remember that your plants will need a different nutrient profile per growth stage.
+The main difference here is the vegetation stage vs flowering stage.
 Check out this page for a guide on nutrient profiles for marijuana when growing hydroponically.

 Next up we have…